Metairie Drug Crimes Attorney

 Louisiana has one of the highest drug crime rates in the nation, and that means that police officers, investigators, and prosecutors are focused on bringing charges against those suspected of drug violations and getting convictions.

 The United States Drug Enforcement Agency divided drugs into five classifications, depending on whether the substance has any approved medical use and its potential for addiction and abuse.
-The lower the schedule number, the higher the potential for misuse and, in general, the more serious the penalties are for those found in illegal possession of the drug or those accused of manufacture or distribution.
+The lower the schedule number, the higher the potential for misuse and, in general, the more serious the penalties under criminal law are for those found in illegal possession of the drug or those accused of manufacture or distribution.

 Possession